Rmejiaz/Feet_U-Net/README.md

 ```
 ### Download the dataset

-It is possible to download the [feet dataset](https://drive.google.com/drive/folders/11a8eyrhjsk6Mh80bxv4D49j6s8khECs_?usp=sharing) in google colab, kaggle, or a linux machine running the script `download_dataset.py` as follows:
+It is possible to download the [feet dataset](https://drive.google.com/drive/folders/1n7DYb1qUUBPdBHXFmVjraCkfEQj3Cael?usp=sharing) in google colab, kaggle, or a linux machine executing the script `download_dataset.py` as follows:

 ```bash
 $ python U-Net/download_dataset.py --path=DOWNLOAD PATH